Domain name disputes FAQs

 The main cause of domain name disputes is the registration of similar names.

-In addition, the proliferation of different domain name extensions makes it even easier to register similar domain names: the fact that you have registered the domain name mycompany.co.uk will not stop another business registering mycompany.com, mycompany.ltd.uk and so on.
+In addition, the proliferation of different domain name extensions makes it even easier to register similar web addresses: the fact that you have registered the domain name mycompany.co.uk will not stop another business registering mycompany.com, mycompany.ltd.uk and so on.

 Be particularly careful about registering a domain name similar to a large company's name or brand.
-Even if you have a legitimate right to use the domain name, some large companies are aggressive about disputing rights to such names.
+Even if you have a legitimate right to use it, some large companies are aggressive about disputing rights to such names.

 Fighting a dispute - even if you win - could cause significant disruption and cost.

-If someone does challenge your right to a domain name that you have registered, or if you wish to challenge someone else's right to a domain name, seek legal advice.
+If someone does challenge your right to a domain name that you have registered, or if you wish to challenge someone else's right to it, seek legal advice.

 Back to top